 Captain Ferguson, having one of Lochiel's brothers as a prisoner, would not allow him a bed to lie fol.
 559. on, nor anything else but ropes and cables.
 He fell ill and was so bad that in his then situation it was thought he could not recover.
 Complaint was made to Lord Albemarle, who sent a physician to see him and make his report of him.
 He returned and said if Mr. Cameron was not brought ashore or was better assisted he must die soon by neglect and ill-usage.
 Accordingly, Lord Albemarle sent a party for him with an order to Ferguson to deliver up Mr. Cameron.
 But Ferguson said he was his prisoner and he would not deliver him up to any person without an express order from the Duke of Newcastle, or the Lords of the Admiralty.
-On this refusal Mr. Cameron's friends sent a bed and bed cloaths with some other necessaries, with intent to put them on board.
+On this refusal Mr. Cameron's friends fol.
+560. sent a bed and bed cloaths with some other necessaries, with intent to put them on board.
 But Ferguson swore if they offered to put them on board he would sink them and their boat directly.
-The captain soon afterwards sailed, and, when in the Thames, poor Mr. Cameron died.
+The captain soon afterwards sailed. and, when in the Thames, poor Mr. Cameron died.

-N.B. - The preceding Remarkable Narratives, etc., I transscribed from Dr. Burton's own hand writ.
-ROBERT FORBES, A.M.
+N.B.-The preceding Remarkable Narratives, etc., I transcribed from Dr. Burton's own hand writ.

-Copy of a LETTER (of a very singular nature) to ARTHUR LORD BALMERINO.
+Copy of a LETTER (of a very singular nature) to ARTHUR LORD BALMERINO.282

-August 15,1746.
+August 15, 1746.

-MY LORD, - The name subscrib'd to this letter may probably surprize your lordship as one altogether unknown.
-However, be it sufficient that it comes from one who (though he had not the honour of knowing you before you were in the unhappy circumstances in which you now are) has nevertheless esteem enough for your lordship, founded on the greatness of your behaviour in these circumstances, as to bear no
+My LORD,-The name subscrib'd to this letter may probably surprize your lordship as one altogether unknown.
+However, be it sufficient that it comes from one who (though he had not the honour of knowing you

-&lt;sup>281 One day when I was conversing with John Cameron (in Edinburgh), uncle of Mr. John Cameron, Presbyterian preacher and late chaplain at Fort William, I asked him if he could inform me who the person was that had shot Culcairn out of the wood.
+281 One day when I was conversing with John Cameron (in Edinburgh), uncle of Mr. John Cameron, Presbyterian preacher and late chaplain at Fort William, I asked him if he could inform me who the person was that had shot Culcairn out of the wood.
 He answered he had good reason to assure me that the father (an old man) of that Cameron whom Captain Grant had basely murder'd near the same spot was the person, and that his aim was against the said Captain Grant.
 But as he and Culcairn were walking together the latter had the chance to receive the bullet and to fall for his companion.
 ROBERT FORBES, A.M.